second-state/wasm-learning/faas/slack/slash_commands/hello/README.md

 # The hello example

-In this example, we demonstrate how to create and run a Rust function in the Second State Rust FaaS.
+In this example, we demonstrate how to create a Slack App which can take content from a channel, execute some logic as Rust/Wasm on SSVM, and then return the result (in a Bot-like fashion) to the original messenger/user (as a response in that same channel)

 ## Prerequisites